RXC004 (Porcupine Inhibitor)

 RXC004 is a potent, selective, oral small molecule inhibitor of the enzyme, Porcupine, a key activator of Wnt ligands in the Wnt signalling pathway.
 Aberrant Wnt signalling contributes directly to tumour growth and plays an important role in immune resistance to treatment with immuno-oncology agents such as anti-PD1 checkpoint inhibitors.

-By selecting patients with tumours that have high Wnt ligand dependency, such as tumours with mutations in the RNF43 gene and fusions in the RSPO gene family, RXC004 has an opportunity to directly target tumour in addition to having an immune-enhancing effect.
+By selecting patients with tumours that have high Wnt-ligand dependency, such as tumours with mutations in the RNF43 gene and fusions in the RSPO gene family, RXC004 has an opportunity to directly target the tumour in addition to having an immune-enhancing effect.

-Clinical proof-of-concept studies in genetically-selected patients with metastatic colorectal cancer (monotherapy and immuno-oncology combination), genetically selected pancreatic cancer and all comers biliary cancer are expected to initiate during the second half of 2021.
+Clinical proof-of-concept studies in genetically-selected patients with metastatic colorectal cancer (monotherapy and immuno-oncology combination), genetically selected pancreatic cancer and all-comers biliary cancer (monotherapy and immuno-oncology combination) are underway.

 RXC004 clinical development